The IVF Timeline: How Long Does it Take?

 • Embryos should be 2–4 cells

-• Embryos should be 6-8 cells and could be transferred if transferring a day 3 embryo (depending on your plan)
+• Embryos should be 6–8 cells and may be transferred if doing a day 3 transfer (depending on your plan)

 • Embryos should be at the morula stage